droidecahedron/nrf-FDS/README.md

 # nrf-FDS
-example of using FDS in nRF for test read/write in an application (from SDK17.1 for nRF52840)
+example of using FDS in nRF5 SDK for test read/write in an application (from SDK17.1 for nRF52840)

 |FDS documentation|